 Chemotherapy.
 This option involves receiving chemotherapy shortly after the testicle has been removed surgically, called adjuvant chemotherapy.
-The most commonly used approach has been to give 1 or 2 three-week cycles of BEP chemotherapy that lasts 3 weeks.
+The most commonly used approach has been to give 1 or 2 cycles of BEP chemotherapy that lasts 3 weeks.
 Sometimes, 2 cycles of BEP chemotherapy may be used, but 1 cycle is more common.
 The advantage of this approach is that it lowers the recurrence rate from 25% down to less than 3%.
 The main disadvantage is that 75% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
 Therefore, some doctors recommend against using chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for men who have a higher risk of recurrence so that fewer men receive unnecessary treatment.

 Clinical stage I seminoma testicular cancer

 More than 80% of men with clinical stage I seminoma are cured with orchiectomy alone while the remaining 15% to 20% will have a recurrence if given no additional treatment.
 Most recurrences occur within 12 months after diagnosis and the location of the recurrence is typically in the retroperitoneum.
 Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few men will need chemotherapy.